Changelog / v0.1.0

 The TypeScript SDK (lightfast on npm) gives you typed access to the full Lightfast API from any Node.js environment.
 The MCP server (@lightfastai/mcp) exposes the same capabilities to AI agents and tools that support the Model Context Protocol.

-- SDK — typed methods for entity search, event retrieval, and source management
+- SDK — typed methods for entity search, event retrieval, and API workflows

 - MCP server — tool definitions for AI agents to search entities, retrieve events, and query the knowledge graph